Soap’s one way we can clean our body, but did you know we can clean our mental well-being as well?

 Yoga comprises of two main parts: breath (pranayama) and posture (asana).
-Pranayama, or more specifically, Ujjayi, which is a specific style of breath in yoga, develops heat in the body while stimulating rest and an increase in feeling of peace.
+Pranayama, or more specifically, Ujjayi, is a specific style of breath in yoga.
+It develops heat in the body while stimulating rest and the feeling of peace.

 Ujjayi is a deep and potent type of breath that fires up the lungs and throat.
 While this may sound counterintuitive in promoting rest, one of the main purposes of Ujjayi is to relax the body.
 It is a long, smooth breath created by lengthening your inhale and exhale.

 A longer breath signals your body to relax.
 Taking some time to rewind is a great way of promoting self-love.

 Yoga is an excellent stress-reliever.
 A 2005 German study indicated that women who described themselves as “emotionally distressed” showed significant improvement in their mood and overall sense of well-being after being treated with 90 minutes of yoga per week for 3 months.
 Well-being scores improved by 65%, and depression and anxiety scores improved by 50% and 30% respectively.
 Complaints regarding back pain, poor sleep and headaches had also been resolved.